Canóvanas, Puerto Rico: Commerce

 In recent years, Canóvanas economy has shifted to commerce and industry, supplemented by the production of fresh milk.
 There has also been an increase in retail businesses.
 There are three main shopping malls, located along the PR-3 in the Canóvanas region.
-These malls are the location of main stores like Wal-Mart, Marshalls, The Outlet66 Mall, Plaza Rial and others.
+These malls such as The Outlet 66 Mall are the location of main stores like Wal-Mart, Marshalls, Burlington, and others.

 Canóvanas is referred to as "The Door to the East" due to its location on the eastern edge of the San Juan Metropolitan Area sprawl, and its proximity to the northeast region of Puerto Rico.
 Also the expansion of Route 66 has sparked new interest in Canóvanas as an industrial and commercial sector.
 Recently the largest local supermarket chain brand Econo, has started the construction of its consolidated operations facilities with the construction of a super complex which will have the administrative headquarters, cold storage warehouse and main storages.

 The municipal government has an economic development plan called Canovanas Opened for Business in which it provides fast legal and permit assistance, tax breaks and incentives for new commercial opportunities moving or establishing their businesses in Canóvanas.
 This has prompted the emergence of new small businesses and high demand for professional and technical services.